-Then you’ll find that more than half of the links can pass SEO authority.
+Then you’ll find that more than only 18% of the links can pass SEO authority.
 Does that mean that the remaining profiles are a waste?
 No.

 Even if you consider the links that can help your SEO, Yext is still a incomplete link building strategy.

 If Google can’t find it, the link can’t help you.
 Some of these listings are only accessible if you search their site.
 Since the Googlebot can’t do a site search, it can’t find the listings.
 If it can’t find it, it won’t give you credit for that link.
 If there are no internal links on the site, to your listing, the authority of the site can’t pass to your listing.
 If the listing has no authority, the link won’t have authority either.

 Only homepage links.
 If you want to succeed in the SERPS, you’ll need more than homepage links.
 You’ll need links to interior pages.
 You’ll need some links with keywords in the anchor text.
 Yext can help with this (a little) by linking to your “special” using achor text links- but I’d suggest their value is marginal at best.